XenArcAI/XenArcAI-i1/README.md

 ## 🌟 Overview

-**Xenith** is a cutting-edge transformer model engineered by the team at xAI for unparalleled performance in text classification and beyond.
+**Xenith** is a cutting-edge transformer model engineered by the team at XenArcAI for unparalleled performance in text classification and beyond.
 Combining a robust Mixture of Experts (MoE) architecture, efficient attention mechanisms, and specialized support for large contexts and multilingual capabilities (like Hinglish), Xenith is optimized for TPUs and designed to push the boundaries of modern AI.

 ### Key Features
 - **Large Context Handling**: Supports sequences up to 32,768 tokens with advanced chunking and summarization.